krys-git/rb-booru/README.md

-# rb-booru
+# Booru in Ruby

-Image booru in Ruby
+We'll get there, eventually